 Creating the animation

-Well, you have a ready prepared umbra, which you can use in the Google Earth software.
+Well, you have a ready-prepared umbra, which you can use in the Google Earth software.
 However, the biggest drawback of this is an option only for one certain moment.
-You can’t see how would be your observation like during the mid-eclipse, 3rd contact, etc. until you create few other ‘shadows’ in the immediate vicinity.
+You can’t see what how would be your observation like during the mid-eclipse, 3rd contact, etc. until you create a few other ‘shadows’ in the immediate vicinity.

-- To create new umbra for Google Earth you need to move your previously created shape on 1, 2, 5 or more ‘seconds’ ahead on your Scribble Map.
+- To create a new umbra for Google Earth you need to move your previously created shape 1, 2, 5, or more ‘seconds’ ahead on your Scribble Map.
 I moved mine just about 10sec.
-To be said this is the shortest interval between manual photos taking during the totality, especially when the changing of parameters is needed.
+Be said this is the shortest interval between manual photos taking during the totality, especially when the changing of parameters is needed.

 - To move the whole ‘shadow’ ahead, you need first to map proper time values on NASA interactive map.
 Find the places which correspond with appropriate time values (pic.
 1 – 3).

 4. Do the same things for all your eclipse elements: centerline and mid-eclipse line.
 An order may be random.
-In my case, I moved centerline as a first, umbra as a second, mid-eclipse as a third and grazing zone area as a last.
+In my case, I moved the centerline as a first, the umbra as a second, the mid-eclipse as a third, and the grazing zone area as a last.

 6. After a few similar operations, you should have several .kml files on your Google Earth ‘Places’ list (pic.
 7).
 Making all of them active you should receive a nice “umbra” movement sequence (pic.
 8).